 Location Sciences takes the protection of your information very seriously.
-We use encryption (SSL) to protect your personal data when appropriate, and all the information provided to Location Sciences is stored securely once we receive it.
-Location Sciences may store your personal data on secure servers either on our premises or in secure third party data centres
+We use encryption (TSL) to protect your personal data when appropriate, and all the information provided to Location Sciences is stored securely once we receive it.
+Location Sciences may store your personal data on secure servers either on our premises or in secure Third Party data centres.

 What is a Cookie?

 A cookie is a small amount of data, which often includes an anonymous unique identifier that is sent to your browser from a website’s computer and stored on your computer’s hard drive.
 Each website can send its own cookie to your browser if your browser’s preferences allow it, but (to protect your privacy) your browser only permits a web site to access the cookies it has already sent to you, not the cookies sent to you by other sites.

 Many sites do this whenever a user visits their website in order to track online traffic flows.

 Cookies record information about your online preferences.
 Users have the opportunity to set their computers to accept all cookies, to notify them when a cookie is issued, or not to receive cookies at any time.
 The last of these, of course, means that certain personalised services cannot then be provided to that user and accordingly you may not be able to take full advantage of all the locationsciences.ai features.
 Each browser is different, so check the “Help” menu of your browser to learn how to change your cookie preferences.

 If you have set your computer to reject cookies you can still browse locationsciences.ai anonymously until such time as you wish to register for locationsciences.ai services.
 For further information on cookies please visit http://www.aboutcookies.org.